odinuv/web/en/apv/walkthrough/backend-insert/index.md

 {% include /en/apv/walkthrough/backend-insert/person-add.php %}
 {% endhighlight %}

-Can you see how [organizing you code](/en/apv/walkthrough/organize/) pays off?
+Can you see how [organizing your code](/en/apv/walkthrough/organize/) pays off?
 Adding a new page to the application requires almost only to write the necessary HTML code.
 There is very little overhead now.